INSIDE: A Guide to the BEST JAPANESE CANDY and snacks the Whole Family will Love.

 JAPANESE CANDY MANUFACTURERS

-These companies are the main manufacturers of Japanese candy (and some Japanese snacks).
+These companies are the main manufacturers of candy in Japan (and some Japanese snacks).
 It’s hard to know who makes the best candy in Japan.

 Check their individual websites for upcoming releases and seasonal surprises.